-One of the most important traits of the Recording, Radio, Film Connection and CASA Schools is the way we teach our students.
+One of the most important traits of the Recording Radio Film Connection & CASA Schools is the way we teach our students.
 At RRFC, you’re not simply one face in a classroom of dozens, competing for the attention of your instructor.
 You’re the only one in the class.
-That’s right: every RRFC student is paired with a mentor, and all instruction happens one-on-one.
+That’s right: every RRFC student is paired with a mentor, and instruction happens one-on-one.

 Who is Your Mentor?

 Let's start by saying who your mentor is NOT.
 Your mentor is NOT a full-time instructor paid to teach a large group of students several times a day.
 Your mentor is NOT a lifetime academic, or someone who perhaps used to work in the industry.
-Your mentor IS an actual working professional in the field, someone who understands how the business works beyond the textbooks.
-Your mentor IS someone who knows the ins and outs of the industry RIGHT NOW, and is currently making a living doing what you want to do.
-Your mentor IS a successful music producer, audio engineer, filmmaker, broadcasting professional, or master chef, ready and willing to teach you his/her secrets in private, one-on-one sessions.
+Your mentor is an actual working professional in the field, someone who understands how the business works beyond the textbooks.
+Your mentor is someone who knows the ins and outs of the industry RIGHT NOW, and is currently making a living doing what you want to do.
+Your mentor is an actively working music producer, audio engineer, filmmaker, broadcasting professional, or chef, who is ready and willing to teach you in private, one-on-one sessions.

 Why is One-on-One Training Important?